Outcomes for Organizations

 "This is opening the door to create the access and outreach in our community.
 We are building a bridge and we are able to serve our military community." - Community Connections partner

-Across Community Connections partners, personnel noted that they had a refreshed commitment to working with military-connected individuals.
+Across Community Connections partners, personnel noted that they had a refreshed commitment to working with targeted military-connected individuals.
 Further, some organizations and partners expanded their projects to specifically work with military-connected individuals, and this was a new population for them.
 These organizations learned about the transferability of their existing approaches to working with military-connected individuals and expressed a commitment to continue working with the target population.

 Community Connections partners noted that they increased their capacity and awareness for working with military-connected individuals.
 They explained that the partnership helped them understand military culture, and they felt better equipped to work with that community in the future.
 This understanding was a result of training and capacity building that occurred across partnerships, by developing relationships with military-connected individuals, and by working with the local veterans service organization.
 One program partner explained, "Before this project, we worked with populations experiencing trauma, but not specifically with veterans.
 Because of our partnership and working with other organizations, we learned more about the military, and we have been able to serve that population."